 \section{Acknowledgements}

 We thank V.~Kabel for her feedback on a draft of the paper, and O.~Oreshkov for his opinion on early ideas.
-S.C.G.\ thanks A.~Spalvieri and A.~Giovanakis for their feedback on various parts of the paper; J.~Huber, N.~Ormrod, A.-C.~de la Hamette, F.~Giacomini, B.~Sahdo, N.~Cohen and L.-Q.~Chen for insightful discussions. \mbox{E.C.-R.}\ thanks E.~Bianchi for pointing out~\cite{Bianchi2024} and L.C.~Barbado, \v{C}.~Brukner, N.~Cohen and P.~Höhn for insightful discussions.
+S.C.G.\ thanks A.~Spalvieri and A.~Giovanakis for their feedback on various parts of the paper; J.~Huber, N.~Ormrod, A.-C.~de la Hamette, F.~Giacomini, B.~Sahdo, N.~Cohen, P.~Höhn and L.-Q.~Chen for insightful discussions. \mbox{E.C.-R.}\ thanks E.~Bianchi for pointing out~\cite{Bianchi2024} and L.C.~Barbado, \v{C}.~Brukner, N.~Cohen and P.~Höhn for insightful discussions.
 This work is supported by the SNSF Grant No.~20QU-1\_225171 and by the SNSF Ambizione Grant No.~PZ00P2-208885.
 We thank the SwissMAP NCCR and the ETH Zurich Quantum Center for their support.
-We acknowledge support from the \href{https://withoutspacetime.org}{WithOut SpaceTime (WOST)} project, led by the Center for Spacetime and the Quantum (CSTQ) and funded by the Grant ID\#~63683 from the John Templeton Foundation (JTF), as well as by the \href{https://qiss.fr}{The Quantum Information Structure of Spacetime, Second Phase (QISS 2)} project, lead by CSTQ and funded by the Grant ID\#~62312 from the JTF.
-The opinions expressed in this work are those of the authors and do not necessarily reflect the views of the JTF nor of the CSTQ.
+We acknowledge support from the \href{https://withoutspacetime.org}{WithOut SpaceTime (WOST)} project, funded by the Grant ID\#~63683 from the John Templeton Foundation (JTF), as well as by the \href{https://qiss.fr}{The Quantum Information Structure of Spacetime, Second Phase (QISS 2)} project, funded by the Grant ID\#~62312 from the JTF.
+The opinions expressed in this work are those of the authors and do not necessarily reflect the views of the JTF.
 This work is part of the European Union COST Action CA23130 \href{https://cost.eu/actions/CA23130/}{Bridging high and low energies in search of quantum gravity}.

 \bibsection{

 }

 \onecolumngrid